ddvlanck/OSLO2LDES-Action/README.md

 - All files are committed and pushed to your repository
 - Data is deployed on GitHub pages

+## File structure

+Each specification has its own `.trig` file with the LDES members in it.
+The first page is `1.trig` and is incremented for each specification.
+When the report can not be fetched for a specification, the specification is added to an error file, `.error.txt`.
+This file only exists for debug purposes.

 ## Inputs

 ### `url`